SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Experiments

 {\textbf{Deformation Parameterization.}} Across both datasets, we optimize a deformation model that predicts per-frame displacements of Gaussian \emph{control points}, selected using standard procedures~\cite{huang2024sc}.
 To evaluate our method across different tracking architectures, we test two variants for moving these control points: (1) \emph{MLP Parameterization}, where a TimeNet~\cite{huang2024sc} network predicts the time-dependent deformation of each control point, and (2) \emph{Direct Morph Field}, where we optimize the positional offsets and rotations of the control points directly.

 {\textbf{Training Objective \& Baselines.}} We implement the Frequency Annealing schedule to resolve initial misalignments.
 As established in Section \ref{subsec:moments_and_duality}, by Parseval's theorem, optimizing over the full spectral basis is mathematically equivalent to the spatial $L_2$ loss.
 Therefore, for computational efficiency, once the annealed spectral moments secure local spatial overlap, we naturally transition to standard spatial losses for high-frequency refinement.
 Specifically, we utilize a pixel loss across both datasets, and LPIPS for the synthetic SC4D dataset.
 To isolate the contribution of the spectral phase, we compare against baselines relying solely on spatial objectives.
-To ensure a strictly fair comparison, other loss components and regularization terms follow GSGD~\cite{bekor2025gaussian} and are applied identically to both our method and the baselines (details in Supp.
+To further evaluate our method, we implemented the global-loss baselines Pyramid of Gaussians (PoG)~\cite{loper2014opendr} and Euclidean Distance Transform (DT)~\cite{liu2019soft}, and compare their performance on both GART (Table~\ref{table_gart_shift}) and the teaser experiment (Supp.
+Mat.).
+To ensure a strictly fair comparison, other loss components and regularization terms follow GSGD~\cite{bekor2025gaussian} and are applied identically to both our method and the baselines (see Supp.
 Mat.).